Ikigai4Ever/csc1310_lab/README.md

 ## Program Description

 We will be creating a program that is a personality test that will put someone in a percentile of similar responses/personalities.
 This information will be gathered previously out of 100 people and the person taking the quiz will have their answers and final results added into the orgional information.
+The theme will be Smiling Friendss

 ## Program Outline